KALYDECO® Results

 Tell your doctor if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of KALYDECO.
 For more information, ask your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
-You are encouraged to report side effects to FDA at 1-800-FDA-1088.
+You may report side effects to FDA at 1-800-FDA-1088.

 For further information, please see full Prescribing Information, including Patient Information.